 As principal or co-investigator in more than 100 clinical trials and studies, Dr. Smedira has focused his research efforts on his specialty interests, including the surgical treatment of patients with ischemic heart failure, cellular therapy for advanced heart damage, the use of bivalirudin as an alternative to heparin during cardiac surgery, and rotary blood pumps, such as the HeartWare and HeartMate II devices, which are used to support patients until they receive a transplant (bridge-to-transplant) or for permanent cardiac support (destination therapy).

-In 2008, Dr. Smedira became Director of Quality for the Miller Family Heart & Vascular Institute and in this role, guides the efforts to improve the quality and safety of health care delivered at Cleveland Clinic.
-Dr. Smediraâ€™s quality-related committee memberships include the Quality Institute Executive Team, the Quality and Patient Safety Committee of the Board of Directors, and the Professional Conduct Committee.
+In 2008, Dr. Smedira became Director of Quality for the Miller Family Heart & Vascular Institute and in this role, he guides the efforts to improve the quality and safety of healthcare at Cleveland Clinic.
+Dr. Smedira’s quality-related committee memberships include the Quality Institute Executive Team, the Quality and Patient Safety Committee of the Board of Directors, and is the Chairman of the Professional Conduct Committee.

 Dr. Smedira has been invited to speak about his clinical experience and research findings at hundreds of conferences and symposia worldwide.
 He has written numerous book chapters on subjects related to his specialty interests, including advances in cardiac intensive care, cardiac surgery, assistive devices and treatment of patients with heart failure.
 He has authored/co-authored hundreds of published studies and abstracts in peer-reviewed publications, including The New England Journal of Medicine, The Journal of the American Medical Association, The Journal of Thoracic and Cardiovascular Surgery, The Annals of Thoracic Surgery, Journal of the American College of Cardiology, and others.